8 Benefits of Senior Volunteer Programs

 3. Keeping you connected

-Volunteering can be a fun, meaningful way to reconnect with your spouse, grandchildren or other family members.
+Volunteering can be a fun and meaningful way to reconnect with your spouse, grandchildren or other family members.
 Create new memories together and strengthen those relationships by sharing an experience.
 Volunteering is also an ideal way to meet new friends with common interests.
 Building friendships is easier when you’re working with like-minded people.

 4. Having a sense of purpose